Kariim14/StageHawk/README.md

 # Multi-Stage Dropper Orchestrator

-Defensive academic malware-analysis backend for a controlled, educational multi-stage dropper workflow.
+Defensive malware-analysis backend for a controlled, multi-stage dropper workflow.

 The project is being centered around one reusable backend entry point: